Arthaey/anki-cloze-recognition/README.md

 Anki download ID: ANKI_ID_HERE

-An Anki add-on to generate "reverse" cloze cards, swapping the cloze words with their hint texts.
+An Anki add-on to generate "recognition" cloze cards, which treat the cloze hints like the answer side of a Basic card.

 # Support